reyespinosa3/week-one/homework2_answers.md

 5. Why might you want to reset your files back to a previous commit?
 Poorly written code,too many bugs, or you are completely lost looking at the new code you (or others) have written

+1. What command do you use to create a branch? git branch [branch name]

+2. What command do you use to use a different branch? git checkout [branch name]

+3. Why would you want to use a branch other than the default master?
+To ensure code works and is error free before commiting changes to the master code